revk/ESP32-ASR33/README.md

-This whole system works well with the simple OTA PCB design (see https://github.com/revk/ESP32-OTA/tree/master/KiCad) Default pins 1:GND, 2:Rx(pull up in module), 3:Tx(inline resistor), 4:On, 5:Power, 6:Motor
+This whole system works well with the simple OTA PCB design (see https://github.com/revk/ESP32-OTA/tree/master/KiCad) Default pins 1:GND, 2:Rx, 3:Tx, 4:On, 5:Power, 6:Motor
+Put 100R in line with Tx, and fit a 10k pull up on Rx

 ![IMG_8203](https://user-images.githubusercontent.com/996983/114298084-77ce6700-9aac-11eb-8384-a4184f0103cc.jpg)